-What rights do we have if we choose to separate?
+What rights do unmarried couples have if we separate?

 The rights of unmarried couples are much different than the legally married ones, making the situation more complicated when children or significant amounts of property are involved.
 While married couples have to go through a straightforward divorce process, unmarried couples will end up solving a lot of the legal leg work on their own.